jasminecain/fabric-much-app/README.md

 ```
 ### Staging

-You'll need a server to run Bobbin in your browser, if you don't have one installed, [http-server](https://www.npmjs.com/package/http-server) is a quick option.
+You'll need a server to run FabricMuch in your browser, if you don't have one installed, [http-server](https://www.npmjs.com/package/http-server) is a quick option.

 ```bash
 npm install --save http-server